 If your company or organization is utilizing different landlines coming from different telecom companies, then you need to enter their pricing models and policies manually into your Call Accounting and Analysis software for each landline.

-Perhaps, at this moment, you’re using a few number or hundreds of landlines coming from one and only one service provider or different ones.
+Perhaps, at this moment, you’re using a few numbers or hundreds of landlines coming from one and only one service provider or different ones.
 So, it requires you to set up your call accounting and monitoring application properly to measure your phone costs precisely.

 Make sure you’re logged into your account on PBXDom Call Accounting.